TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-b2c-myissueisnotlisted.md

 	cloudEnvironments="public"
 />

-# Business to Consumer (B2C)/My issue is not listed
+# My issue is not listed

 You can get help for many common problems by exploring the following channels.